The Seven States of Minnesota

 My husband's Scandinavian family roots are within the farming traditions of the northern and central Minnesota regions.
 His large extended family is scattered thoughout the state.

-There is no better exploration of these unique regions of Minnesota than The Seven States of Minnesota: Driving Tours Through the History, Geology, Culture and Natural Glory of the North Star State.
+There is no better exploration of these unique regions of Minnesota than the book The Seven States of Minnesota: Driving Tours Through the History, Geology, Culture and Natural Glory of the North Star State.
+Pick up a copy in your favorite book store.

 Minnesota Vacation Spots will take you to all seven regions in Minnesota and suggest some of the best Minnesota vacations in each area.